Ensure regulatory compliance and protect against dust fires and explosions.

-Combustible dusts are finely divided solids that present flash fire and combustion hazards under certain conditions.
-These dusts can be found in most industries and come in many forms including (but not limited to): flours, grains, hops, sugars, charcoal, lactose, aluminum, rubber, wood and paper dust, etc.
+Combustible dusts are finely divided solid particles that can present flash fire and explosion hazards under certain conditions.
+These dusts are found in a wide range of industries and can originate from materials such as flour, grains, hops, sugar, charcoal, lactose, aluminum, rubber, wood and paper dust, and more.

 Have a question or need immediate assistance?
 Get in touch!